FAQ

 • and our philosophy of meeting writers where they are in their writing lives.

-Who would benefit from taking an online writing course with the Center for Creative Writing?
+Who would benefit from a writing session with the Center for Creative Writing?

 Inclusivity Statement: The Center for Creative Writing is committed to welcoming writers of all levels and backgrounds into our community.
 We do not practice or tolerate discrimination based on gender, sexual orientation, race, class, spiritual practice, ability, or age.
-Our online writing courses and private writing guidance services are for everyone, though we reserve the right to refuse service to anyone who is being discriminatory, abusive, or threatening to another student or teacher.
+Our online writing sessions and mentorship are for everyone, though we reserve the right to refuse service to anyone who is acting in a discriminatory, abusive, or threatening way to another student or teacher.
 Due to their close personal nature and atmosphere, we might offer certain writing retreats only to people who identify as women, or only to people who identify as men.

 What do you mean by "aspiring writers" and "practicing writers"?

 We define aspiring writers as those who want to write, or want to return to writing after a long time away.
-Practicing writers have a little more experience with writing itself and with giving and receiving feedback in a writing group or class.
+Practicing writers have a little more experience with receiving feedback or working with other writers in a one-on-one or group setting.
 The most experienced practicing writers are perhaps even working and/or published writers who seek inspiration and guidance to jump-start existing practices and develop larger works-in-progress.

-What is the format and time commitment for an online writing course?
+What is the format and time commitment for an online writing session?

-Our courses run year-round in six-week sessions.
-In the first five weeks, you will generate new and original writing and respond to readings and lessons provided by your teacher.
-In the sixth week, you will choose one of those five pieces of writing to revise according to the feedback from your classmates and teacher.
-You can expect to spend one to two hours or so completing each of your six weekly assignments, and another half an hour or so responding to the work of your classmates.
+We mentor writers year-round in six-week sessions.
+In the first five weeks, you will generate new and original writing and possibly respond to readings and exercises provided by your mentor.
+In the sixth week, you will choose one of those five pieces of writing to revise according to the feedback from your mentor.
+Writers enrolled in generative sessions can expect to spend one to three hours preparing weekly submissions.
+Writers who are working on manuscript development or self-publication will likely spend more time on their writing projects, but have more flexibility around scheduling and deadlines (TBD with mentors at the start of the session).

-There are no required meeting times for most courses (exceptions will be noted on individual course descriptions).
-You can write according to your own schedule and submit your assignments weekly at your convenience, any time prior to the deadline of midnight EST on Sundays.
+There are no required meeting times for most session work.
+You can write according to your own schedule and submit your writing weekly at your convenience, any time prior to the deadline of midnight EST on Sundays.

 What computer skills and programs do I need?